Dhaka to Khagrachari

 Journey to Sajek from Khagrachari

-The journey commenced at 7:30 in the morning from Khagrachari.
+The journey began at 7:30 in the morning from Khagrachari.
 During the starting of our journey, we got past some villages.
 In Bangladesh, if you travel through the countryside, you will enjoy a lush greenfield of paddy with occasional patches of waters.

 In an hour, our jeep stopped.
 We need to register our name in an army check-post.
 We could not cross this point alone.
 The army will escort all the vehicles from 10:30.
 We had two hours in our hands.